The Logistics of the Logistical Nightmare That is ‘The Campaign for North Africa’

 Some Things To Know First

-Game Turns in CNA represent about 1 week of real time.
+Game Turns in Campaign For North Africa represent about 1 week of real-time.
 However, within each turn are 3 semi-turns called Operations Stages (OpStages).
 Each OpStage is about 2-3 days.
 Some rules trigger each Turn, while other things (like unit movement) happen each OpStage.

-Doing things in CNA is measured in CPA.
+Doing things in Campaign For North Africa is measured in CPA.
 CPA is Capability Point Allowance and is essentially how many action points a unit has.
 Actions will often require anywhere from 1/2 CP to 2 CP, usually in that range.
 Reconnaissance (recce) units have a CPA of 45.
 Light Trucks have a CPA of 25.
-Driving on a road costs 1/2 CP, driving on Clear Terrain costs 2 CP.
+Driving on a road costs 1/2 CP, and driving on Clear Terrain costs 2 CP.

 Cairo has infinite resources for Commonwealth units.